VMLVaske/vengeance_ventures/content/english/_index.md

 # Banner
 banner:
   title: "Doing Business with A Vengeance"
-  content: "We create sleek, functional websites and web applications tailored to your unique needs.
-Whether you’re a small business, a startup, or an individual with a bold idea, we’re here to help you succeed."
+  content: "Let's create sleek, functional websites and web applications based to your unique needs.
+We help you grow your business with passion."
   image: "/images/banner.png"
   button:
     enable: true